 Shopping for a Mortgage

 Once you know what you are looking for and where you want to live, you should line up your funding options before venturing out.
 Shop around for loan sources.
-Search the Internet, visit your local bank or credit union, and talk to a mortgage broker.
-In 2011, 87 percent of home buyers borrowed money to get their house.
+Search the internet, visit your local bank or credit union, and talk to a mortgage broker.
+In 2018, 88% home buyers borrowed money to get their house.

 A good lender: